Time-Critical Adversarial Influence Blocking Maximization: Methodology

-Based on the above Susceptibility List and RR sets, we generate the Rescue List and Union Table, where the former is used to quantify the rescue ability of each non-negative seed node, and the latter is used to update the Rescue List in time and avoid rescuing the same nodes when choosing positive seeds.
-Rescue List is obtained by integrating the susceptibility of each non-negative seed node from the Susceptibility List with the structural information provided by the RR sets.
+Based on the above Susceptibility List $H$ and RR sets $\mathcal{RR}$, we generate the Rescue List and Union Table, where the former is used to quantify the rescue ability of candidate nodes, and the latter is used to update the Rescue List in time and avoid rescuing the same nodes when choosing positive seeds.